navdeep-G/stats-and-ml/README.md

 #Software
 - Currently, all implementations and scripts are in R.
-- Future software implementations and scripts will include Python and maybe Matlab.
+- Future software implementations and scripts will be done in Python.